ikor7/channel-scanner/README.md

 data - provided some DAB data is found in that channel - into a file.
 The filename will be generated, and consists of the following elements

-	channelName EnsembleIdentification Data. sdr
+	channelName EnsembleIdentification Data. uff

 Example

-	'12C 8001 2020-09-18 10:16:49.sdr'
+	'12C 8001 2020-09-18 10:16:49.uff'

-indicates that a file with raw data (in ".sdr" format) is written on the date as specified, where the input was from channel "12C", with the Ensemble Identification 0x8001.
+indicates that a file with raw data (in ".uff" format) is written on the date as specified, where the input was from channel "12C", with the Ensemble Identification 0x8001.